-A new approach: Conservation Financing
+A new approach: Conservation and Community Investment

 Clayoquot Sound’s renowned wilderness has placed it at the forefront of leading conservation initiatives.
 However, in reality, little progress has been made in protecting Clayoquot’s remaining ancient forests or in advancing the title, rights and community aspirations of the region’s First Nations.
-With few economic alternatives in sight, and with debt accumulated by buying out forestry tenures, there is growing pressure for First Nations leaders to allow logging in some of Clayoquot’s last remaining intact rainforest valleys.
+With few economic alternatives being implemented, and with debt accumulated by buying out forestry tenures, there is growing pressure for First Nations leaders to allow logging in some of Clayoquot’s last remaining intact rainforest valleys.
 However, there are solutions.